 This is a two-story, garden-style apartment building with one- and two-bedroom apartments.
 These units are not equipped with sprinklers.
 Each apartment has a hardwired carbon monoxide/smoke detector with battery backup.
 Batteries are changed annually as routine maintenance.
 Each apartment also has a networked horn that is activated by the exterior pull stations.
 There are fire extinguishers and a fire alarm pull station in multiple locations in each courtyard.
 The networked pull stations are monitored by an off-campus alarm provider that notifies DCS when it is activated.
 This networked fire alarm system is tested annually.
 Evacuation drills are not performed at this facility, but students have been provided with the evacuation location.
-Starting in Fall 2022, University Park Apartment will no longer house students.
+APU no longer owns the University Park Apartments as of Fall 2022.